 Relaxation Training – Relaxation training, if practiced regularly, can help patients relax at night and prepare for a good night’s sleep.
 Practicing relaxation techniques such as meditation, mindfulness, muscle relaxation and deep breathing relieves anxiety and prepares the mind and body for sleep.
 Relaxation training is helpful for patients who find it difficult to fall asleep at night.
 It also includes techniques such as guided imagery and hypnotism.

 Sleep Hygiene – Sleep hygiene refers to the environment that is important for getting sleep.
 It also includes factors and habits that precede sleep.
 Patients are advised to maintain utmost sleep hygiene by limiting stimulating activities such as watching television, spending time on the computer or exposure to bright lights few hours before bedtime.
 The intake of caffeine, nicotine and alcohol must also be limited as these substances affect the quality of sleep.
 Patients must take up some relaxing activity before bedtime to break the connection between stress and sleep.
 Reading a light book, listening to calm music or taking a bath are all good practices to follow before falling asleep.
 Avoid using your mobile phone or iPad before falling asleep.

 Sound sleep is important for the body to function properly.
 If you find yourself grappling with sleep issues, it is important to seek therapy to alleviate the issue.
-While the treatment may last long and make you feel frustrated at times, remember that the results will benefit you enormously in the long run.
+While the sleep disorder treatment may last long and make you feel frustrated at times, remember that the results will benefit you enormously in the long run.